Selithrarion/quasar-nest_instagram-clone/README.md

 - JWT access (1d exp) and refresh (30d exp) tokens, auto relogin if access token expired ❌

 #### Feed
-- View all recent posts from subscriptions / friends ❌
+- View all recent posts (photos/videos) from subscriptions with preload ❌
 - View posts with some tags ❌
 ##### Post
 - Posts CRUD ❌